-Many heat-vulnerable people are also at high risk for smoke.
+Many people at higher risk from heat are also at high risk for smoke.
 Access to cool and clean air are both important, but if only one can be prioritized, extreme heat poses a more immediate risk of death.
 For example, this could mean opening a window at night to cool an overheated home that has no air conditioning, even if there is smoke outside.
-See Resources page for more smoke and heat information.
+The BC Centre for Disease Control wildfire smoke website has excellent resources, such as Home-Made Box Air Fan Filters, translated fact sheets for wildfire smoke preparedness and Wildfire Smoke During Extreme Heat Events.
+See Resources page for the link.